pcampeti/CMBSCAT/README.md

 `cmbscat` relies heavily on the [`HealpixML`](https://github.com/jmdelouis/HealpixML) library for efficient scattering covariance computation on the HEALPix sphere.

 ## Install with pip
-You can install it simply doing:
+You can install it simply with:
 ```
 pip install cmbscat
 ```